The crew of the Nebuchadnezzar.

 A crew member of the Nebuchadnezzar.

-- Character Death: He is the first to be killed by Cypher, who yanks his Matrix jack out of his head.
+- Sacrificial Lion: He is the first to be killed by Cypher, who yanks his Matrix jack out of his head.

 - The Stoic: He is the most cool and collected of the group, and seems to have little patience for Mouse's jibber-jabber.